-If you aren’t sure which test(s) you want to purchase for yourself or a family member, contact me for a free 15-minute DNA consultation.
+If you aren’t sure which test(s) you want to purchase for yourself or a family member, contact me.
 I offer packages that include the DNA test kit(s), interpretation when the results arrive, and tips on how to best use the tools on the testing companies’ websites.
 These packages help you understand what you need to know to make the most of your DNA test results.

 Looking to Learn More About DNA?

 I regularly educate on genetic genealogy topics.
 To attend one of my upcoming standalone classes or class series, visit the Calendar to see classes displayed in a grid, or the Class Schedule page to see classes displayed in a list.

 DNA with DeeNA is a 6-month series that focuses on genetic genealogy as a research tool.
 The course covers the 3 main types of tests, how/why to use them, navigating the 3 major testing companies’ websites and third-party tools, and how to analyze and make use of DNA matches to genetic cousins.
 Each class is independent but may build on knowledge from previous classes.

 Class 1 will provide an overview of the 3 main types of DNA tests that are useful for genetic genealogy, including Y DNA, mitochondrial DNA and autosomal DNA.
 Discussion will include cost of testing as well as ideas for motivating family members to test.
 A foundation in ethical and legal issues will be provided, including Genetic Genealogy Standards.
 How DNA testing fits into the Genealogical Proof Standard will be discussed, including the difference between the genetic vs. genealogical family tree.